cypherei00/wiki-voyage/README.md

 # wiki-voyage
-WikiVoyage a simple wiki application.
+WikiVoyage is a simple Android Wikipedia application.